(+1) 718-5225575

 What does "Sterilizing a tariff" mean?

-It's a strategy that involves absorbing the additional cost of the tariff in the initial stage of the chain (between producer and importer), preventing it from being "multiplied" throughout the distribution chain (wholesaler, retailer), reaching the final consumer in an exaggerated manner.
+It's a strategy that involves absorbing the extra cost of the tariff in the first part of the chain (between producer and importer), preventing it from being "magnified" throughout the distribution chain (wholesaler, retailer), reaching the final consumer in an exaggerated manner.

-This serves to protect domestic production and to rebalance international trade.
+It is used to protect domestic production and rebalance international trade.

 Indicator Italian Wine French Wine Commercial Implication